 And now why tarriest thou? arise, and be baptized, and wash away thy sins, calling on the name of the Lord.
 Acts 22:16

-Another interesting revelation from this study is that this proclamation of faith is consistent term, if you will, of all the covenants that God graciously enters into with His undeserving people throughout the Bible.
-Throughout the covenants we are called to be His witnesses.
+Another interesting revelation from this study is that this proclamation of faith is a consistent term, if you will, of all the covenants that God graciously enters into with His undeserving people throughout the Bible.
+Throughout the covenants, we are called to be His witnesses.

 Today, Jesus tells us that love will be the signal to all the world that we are His disciples.

 By this shall all men know that ye are my disciples, if ye have love one to another. -John 13:35

 Trying to think on why love is the way to proclaim God’s name in the new covenant may be another study entirely.
 Perhaps receiving the Spirit was the only way we would be capable of sending such a signal?
 Acts 1:8

 I feel this understanding has presented me a most precious opportunity to consider a few questions.
 Can the way I live, the way I love, go unnoticed by the neighbors?
 When I love does it point straight to God?
 Does it proclaim His name?
 God help me.